 - Prosthetics and orthotics

-The NDIS has developed a guide of the expected prices for common items that are trialled or rented with NDIS funds.
-The prices are examples that can be adjusted up or down according to your needs.
+Below are some NDIS price examples for items commonly rented with NDIS funds.
+Prices can be adjusted up or down according to your needs.

 Trial of specialised AT (eg. child mobility)

 - $100 for testing different items during a clinic session

 - $150 per week for two or more items.